 Early Notables of the Althend family (pre 1700)

-More information is included under the topic Early Althend Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Althend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Althend family to Ireland